Kevin R. Sweazea: Failed nomination to district court

-On May 29, 2019, President Trump announced his intent to nominate Sweazea to serve as a United States district judge for the United States District Court for the District of New Mexico.
+On May 29, 2019, President Donald Trump announced his intent to nominate Sweazea to serve as a United States district judge for the United States District Court for the District of New Mexico.
 On June 12, 2019, his nomination was sent to the Senate.
 President Trump nominated Sweazea to the seat vacated by Judge Robert C. Brack, who took senior status on July 25, 2018.
-On October 29, 2019 it was announced that Sweazea withdrew his nomination after opposition from New Mexico's two senators, Tom Udall and Martin Heinrich.
+On October 29, 2019 it was announced that Sweazea withdrew his nomination after New Mexico's two senators, Tom Udall and Martin Heinrich, withdrew their initial support for him.
 On January 3, 2020, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.